 Search engine optimisation (SEO) and pay per click (PPC) are two sides of the same coin; getting your business noticed online.
 In this article we’ll take a look at each in detail and then explain the pros and cons of both.

-SEO vs PPC: So what is the difference?
+SEO vs PPC: What is the difference?

-The clue is in the name for both of these acronyms.
+The clue is in the name of both of these acronyms.
 Search engine optimisation, or SEO, is optimising your website content to improve its ranking in the search engine results, or SERPs.
 (Another acronym for you there.
 Sorry.)
 This is often referred to as ‘organic’ search results.

 PPC, or pay per click, as the name suggests involves promoting your content or website via the paid options of your chosen advertising platform.
 The most popular platforms for PPC campaigns include: